g-cheng/DB_Project/README.md

 edit this.dbURL value to match the name of your local database then run

-java DBApp <dbUserName> <dbPassword>
+java DBApp dbUserName dbPassword

 if you get "Class Not Found" exception:

  - most likely ran into a problem with your JDBC driver. make sure you have the driver .jar file, make sure its part of your classpath

-if you get "authentication failed for user <dbusernname>" exception:
+if you get "authentication failed for user dbusernname" exception:

  - most likely your local psql doesn't allow you to connect via other users than your unix shell username, you need to edit your pg_hba.conf file